 Our History With Website Auditor

-But about 2 years ago – I noticed a big improvement in speed and delivery of the data and that was it – it is not a core tool in our arsenal!
+But about 2 years ago – I noticed a big improvement in speed and delivery of the data and that was it – it is now a core SEO optimization tool in our arsenal!

 Can One Website Audit Tool Do It All?